 9 November 2009

-The bill would require a prominent warning symbol on the packaging of certain psychoactive medicines that act on the brain and central nervous system and can dangerously impair a person’s ability to carry out everyday activities.
-Its aim is to help people recognise when it may be unsafe to take these medicines and to protect users and others from harm.
+The Pharmaceutical Labelling (Warning Of Cognitive Function Impairment) Bill would require a prominently displayed warning symbol on the packaging of certain medicines that act on the brain and central nervous system and can dangerously impair a person’s ability to carry out tasks.
+The aim is to help people recognise when a drug may affect thinking or reaction and to reduce harm; it applies to specified psychoactive medicines and related purposes.

 Generated 21 February 2026